leobalter/shadowrealms-polyfill/README.md

 This mechanism allows the incubator realm to define logic inside the realm without relying on populating the global object with global names just for the purpose of communication between the two realms.

 Additionally, this allows the incubator to easily pass identities when invoking a function inside the realm, e.g.: a symbol, which is not possible via `Realm.prototype.eval` because the Symbol is not something that you can point to from source text.
 This feature provides a synchronous communication mechanism that allows passing and returning primitive values across the two realms.

-### Invariants

-* A Bridge Function can only receive primitive or __callable__ values as arguments.
-Throws otherwise.
-* A Bridge Function can only return a primitive or __callable__ value.
-Throws a TypeError otherwise.
-* A Bridge Function is a frozen function to prevent users from attempting to use the function itself as a side channel between realms. (`f.x = 1` will throw in strict mode).

 ## <a id="fnwrapping"></a> Automatic function wrapping